HewlettPackard/green-dcc/README.md

 - custom reward shaping through custom reward functions
 - build-in MARL algorithms, with ability to incorporate user-specified custom agents

-Currently, we provide two versions for the data center dynamics.

-`DCRL (dcrl_env.py)`: This default version is implemented in Python and can be used with the prerequisites listed below.

 ## Works Utilizing Green-DCC